-Venereal disease: When treating venereal disease, where co-existent syphilis is suspected, proper diagnostic procedures including dark-field examinations should be utilised.
+Venereal disease When treating venereal disease where co-existent syphilis is suspected, proper diagnostic procedures, including dark-field examinations, should be utilised.
 In all such cases monthly serological tests should be made for at least four months.

-Beta-haemolytic streptococci Infections: Infections due to group A beta-haemolytic streptococci should be treated for at least 10 days.
+Beta-haemolytic streptococci infections Infections due to a group A beta-haemolytic streptococci should be treated for at least 10 days.